julian-stein/b-tree-backend/README.md

 - Insert new elements.
 /api (POST)
 consumes: [int] (the positive integers representing the new elements to be added)
-returns: [JSON] (an array that represents of the steps of adding the new elements)
+returns: JSON (JSON consisting of two arrays representing the steps of adding the new elements: one array contains the actually inserted values as duplicates are ignored, the second array contains the states of the tree after each insertion)

 - Remove elements.
 /api (DELETE)
 consumes: [int] (the positive integers representing the  elements to be removed)
-returns: [JSON] (an array that represents the steps of removing the elements)
+returns: JSON (JSON consisting of two arrays representing the steps of removing the elements: one array contains the actually removed values as values that do not exist cannot be removed, the second array contains the  states of the tree after each removal)

 - Search for element.
 /api/search (POST)